what-digital/divio-styleguide/README.rst

 The ``Online Styleguide`` is a uniformed compendium for project managers, web publisher, designers or developers of how to maintain, update or further develop a website.
 It gives an insight of formatting, use of space and components accross the online presence.
-It is devided into three essential parts.
+It is devided into three essential parts: Typography, Components and Templates.

 Typography
 ----------